 Jun 16, 2022

-Three years ago, Gretchen (@themindfulnomadic on Insta), her husband and their five kids moved out of their “sticks and bricks” house and into an RV which they now call home.
+Three years ago, Gretchen (@themindfulnomadic on Insta), her husband and their five kids moved out of their “sticks and bricks” house and began their RV life on the road.

 Of course, experiencing different parts of the country (or world!) is often a primary reason many nomads and nomad families adopt this lifestyle and Gretchen’s family is no different.
 She says that their favorite experience overall has been seeing the different terrains of the country citing the canyons of Utah and the mountains of Tennessee being at top of their list so far.
 Her children would echo that and report that getting to see and experience new things all the time is their favorite part of life on the road.